Dv5n/NanoShell/README.md

 ## Contribute
 If you'd like to contribute to NanoShell, fork the repository, make your changes, and submit a pull request.
 If I like the changes, I will merge them into the main branch.

-## Timeline
-### NanoShell Progress Timeline

-*Milestone* 1.
-Initial version: Basic shell with minimal features.

-*Milestone* 2.
-Added new features and moved to GitHub repository.

-*Milestone* 3.
-Added new commands and plugin support.

-*Milestone* 4.
-More improvments, commands and added logging support.

-*Milestone* 5.
-Added new commands and new TODO file.

-*Milestone* 6.
-Added many new commands.

-*Milestone* 7.
-Optimizations, one new command, improved PluginManager.